DeMistified/TatungEinstein_DeMiSTify/deca_usb/README.md

 Please test all your USB keyboards and notify if it's working or not.

 * If working please provide VID and PID codes of your keyboard (lsusb output codes in Linux)
-* If not working try disconnect power and program again the board
+* If not working try disconnecting power and/or program again the board (surely needs implementing the PLL locking)

+The two switches SW0 and SW1 from Deca board are for toggling the NumLock and CapsLock leds.

 **Requeriments**